-The Association is privileged to have six Honorary Members, President Mary McAleese, the Honorable Mr Justice Aindrias Ó Caoimh, the Honorable Mr Justice Bryan McMahon, Professor Desmond Greer, Professor Kevin Boyle and Professor Bruce Carolan.
+The Association is privileged to have seven Honorary Members, President Mary McAleese, the Honorable Mr Justice Aindrias Ó Caoimh, the Honorable Mr Justice Bryan McMahon, Professor Desmond Greer, Professor Kevin Boyle, Professor Bruce Carolan and Frank Watters.

 Mr Justice Aindrias Ó Caoimh